 I highlight the following aspects:

-- Why bolster TOGAF best practice security architecture from SABSA.
+- Why you should bolster TOGAF with best practice security architecture from SABSA.

 - Operational risk and its relevance to enterprise architecture—why incorporating the concept of operational risk is essential to modern enterprise architecture design.

 - Dramatic improvement to enterprise architecture requirements management using SABSA Business Attribute Profiling.